Skip to content

 Frequently asked questions

-Do I need a permit for hail roof repairs in Wheat Ridge?
+Do I need a permit to repair hail damage to my roof in Wheat Ridge?

 Wind/hail deductible notice